MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 > [action]
 >
-> To save a newly created item to CoreData, we need to override the `viewWillAppear` function in `/controllers/ViewController.swift` class and invoke the `saveContext` function on the `store` variable:
+> To save a newly created item to Core Data, we need to override the `viewWillAppear` function in `/controllers/ViewController.swift` class and invoke the `saveContext` function on the `store` variable:
 >
 ```swift
 override func viewWillAppear(_ animated: Bool) {